openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

         importDirective* (topDeclaration | topLevelStatements | exportDirective)*
         ;

-Every module may directly use all exported entities from the core packages of the standard library (see :ref:`Standard Library Usage`).
+Every module can directly use all exported entities from the core packages of the standard library (see :ref:`Standard Library Usage`).

 .. code-block:: typescript